devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 #### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
 Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
 #### You will get display glitches only while installing the macOS via USB or any flash drive.
 But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.

-- Restart your laptop and hit `Delete`button continuously until you go to bios settings.
+- 6.Restart your laptop and hit `Delete`button continuously until you go to bios settings.
-- Select your sd card or flash drive as temporary boot option in boot menu.
+- 7.Select your sd card or flash drive as temporary boot option in boot menu.
-- Now in the OpenCore menu select the name of your USB partiton
+- 8.Now in the OpenCore menu select the name of your USB partiton
 - install.Enjoy!!!!
- -  After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.
+-  9.After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.

 <hr>

 # Post Install
 Once you have verifed that your machine boots properly without any issues as described in the "What Works section", proceed to do the following
+### 0. Boot os without usb or any drive
+After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.

 ### 1. Enable Verbose mode (the black screen with logs on boot up)A real hackintosh Users uses this.
 In Config.plist, navigate to NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args and give a single space and add the `-v` argument